techhub-community/csoc_platform/CONTRIBUTING.md

 ## Getting started
 <hr>
-<p> To make contibution on the website please go through the following steps</p>
+<p> To make contibution on this repository please go through the following steps</p>

 <!-- 1.
 Fork this repository. -->